Siege of Mecca (692): Siege

-After defeating Mus'ab, Abd al-Malik sent his general Hajjaj ibn Yusuf to Mecca at the head of 2,000 Syrian troops, with instructions to secure Ibn al-Zubayr's surrender by negotiation and to give him safe conduct.
+After defeating Mus'ab ibn al-Zubayr, Abd al-Malik sent his general Hajjaj ibn Yusuf to Mecca at the head of 2,000 Syrian troops, with instructions to secure Ibn al-Zubayr's surrender by negotiation and to give him safe conduct.
 Hajjaj was ordered not to spill blood in the city, but to lay siege if Ibn al-Zubayr refused to surrender.
 Following Abd al-Malik's orders, Hajjaj went to his hometown Ta'if instead of going directly to Mecca.
 He arrived in Ta'if in January 692 and sent several detachments to the plain of Arafat and defeated Ibn al-Zubayr's followers in skirmishes.
 Negotiations with Ibn al-Zubayr failed, prompting Hajjaj to request reinforcements from Abd al-Malik and ask permission to attack Mecca.
 Abd al-Malik granted permission and ordered Tariq ibn Amr, who held Medina, to reinforce Hajjaj at Mecca.

 Hajjaj besieged Mecca on 25 March 692 and reinforcements under Tariq ibn Amar arrived a month later.
 Supplies to the city were cut off, resulting in a food shortage.
 The city was bombarded from the nearby mountain of Abu Qubays using catapults.
 The bombardment continued during the Hajj rituals.
 According to an account by the 9th-century historian Baladhuri, the bombardment was halted during the pilgrimage at the request of Abd Allah ibn Umar, an influential son of the second caliph, Umar I. Enraged by Ibn al-Zubayr's refusal to allow him to perform the tawaf (the circumambulation of the Ka'ba), Hajjaj directed catapults to fire on the Ka'ba itself.
 According to historian Abd al-Ameer Dixon, however, only the part of Ka'ba which had been altered by Ibn al-Zubayr (see Aftermath) was targeted.
 A sudden thunderstorm provoked fears of divine wrath among his soldiers and they stopped the bombardment.
 Hajjaj convinced them that the thunderstorm was a natural phenomena, and if they considered it an omen, it should be taken as a sign of victory.
 The bombardment was then resumed.
 The deteriorating situation in the city and Hajjaj's promise of amnesty encouraged some ten thousand defenders, including two of Ibn al-Zubayr's sons, to surrender.

 Ibn al-Zubayr went to his mother asking her advice on whether to submit to Hajjaj.
 She persuaded him to fight, citing his old age and the sacrifices of the people who had died fighting for him.
 He attacked Hajjaj, accompanied by his youngest son and a few remaining followers, including his ex-governor in Kufa Abd Allah ibn Muti, and was killed fighting.
 His head was sent to Abd al-Malik, while his body was displayed in a gibbet.
 The date is variously reported as 4 October or 3 November.